 I wrote this book whilst studying Creative Writing at the Faber Academy.
-However I wrote it too fast, hurrying to finish before the arrival of my daughter.
-This Christmas, however, I discovered the perfect place to revisit it, and explore in more depth the relationship between Dora and Julia, which is what I originally set out to do.
-My sister-in-law’s hotel on Lake Buniyoni, Uganda.
+I was working full time and pregnant – and I pushed too hard to finish before the arrival of my daughter.
+At the moment it is shelved, but maybe one day I will revisit it and explore in more depth the relationship between Dora and Julia, which is what I originally set out to do.
+I found the perfect place to do so: my sister-in-law’s hotel on Lake Buniyoni, Uganda.

 My first as-yet unpublished novel, Twisted Ladder, explores the hereditary side of addiction.
 Like many children of alcoholics, I have questioned what would have happened if I’d been born a few chromosomes to the right.